JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ```
 * The `result` type is explicitly intended for this case of failure-result
     - `Ok` means the normal result
-    - `Error` is the error case, which unlike `None` can include failure data, often a string.
+    - `Error` is the error case, which unlike `None` can include failure data, usually a string.
 * Again we can do the same kind of pattern match on `Ok/Error` as above.
 * This is a "more well-typed" version of the C approach of returning `-1` or `NULL` to indicate failure.
 * The `Core` libraries use both `result` and `option` for error cases